devklick/GDMan.Net/README.md

 ### Installing the correct version for your system architecture

 In most cases, GDMan will be able to determine what architecture your system uses (e.g x86, x64 etc).
-However, you can specify the `--architecture` option to specify exactly which archiecture to use.
+However, you can use the `--architecture` option to specify exactly which archiecture to use.

 ```
 gdman install --latest --architecture x86